jdeath/CheckRoyalCaribbeanPrice/README.md

     - After cancelling/modify the order, click the product image to reorder.

 ## Output
-Will output information on your purchases
+Will output information on your purchases (redacted output below)
 ```
+09/04/25 06:02:01
+royalcaribbean me@email.com
+C&A: XXXXXXXXX DIAMOND 100 Points
+CONFNUM1: 09/11/25 Quantum of the Seas Room 1234 (Mary, Jane)
+Mary      (1234) has best price for La Cava de Marcelo: The Cheese Cave of: 84.99 (now 134.0)
+Jane      (1234) has best price for La Cava de Marcelo: The Cheese Cave of: 84.99 (now 134.0)
+Mary      (1234) has best price for Deluxe Beverage Package of: 56.99 (now 62.99)
-CONFNUM1: You have the best price for Chacchoben Ruins Exclusive Drive of: 122.99
+Jane      (1234) has best price for Deluxe Beverage Package of: 56.99 (now 62.99)

+CONFNUM2: 09/15/25 Brilliance of the Seas Room GTY (John, Mary)
+John   (1234) has best price for Old and New San Juan City Tour with Airport Drop-Off of: 54.99 (now 99.0)
+Mary   (1234) has best price for Old and New San Juan City Tour with Airport Drop-Off of: 54.99 (now 99.0)
-CONFNUM1: You have the best price for Tabyana Beach Break of: 66.99
+John   (1234) has best price for Deluxe Beverage Package of: 62.99 (now 72.99)
-CONFNUM2: You have the best price for Deluxe Beverage Package of: 67.99
+Mary   (1234) has best price for Deluxe Beverage Package of: 62.99 (now 72.99)
-CONFNUM2: 	Price of Deluxe Beverage Package is now higher: 72.99
-CONFNUM2: You have the best price for VOOM SURF + STREAM Internet Package of: 17.99
+Mary   (1234) has best price for VOOM SURF + STREAM Internet Package of: 16.99 (now 18.99)

-2025-12-27 VI OUTSIDE 4N: You have best Price of 3612.12
+2025-12-27 Vision of the Seas OUTSIDE 4N: You have best Price of 3612.12
 ```
 If any of the prices are lower, it will send a notification if you set up apprise.
-Notification will include a link to your order history and the specific date and order number to cancel
+Notification will include a link to your order history and the specific date and order number to cancel.
+Notice on the 2nd reservation, the official room is GTY but the excursions show the currently assigned room in the Royal backend system.
+This room is likely what you will get!

 ## Automating
 1. Linux: Put in a cron job, if running in linux, I am sure you know how!
 Be sure to either provide optional argument for the `config.yaml` path or be sure to execute the script from within the directory where the configuration script is present.